Lynx

 Did you know?

-In Greek, Norse, and North American myths, the lynx sees what others can’t, and its role is revealing hidden truths.
+In Greek, Norse, and North American myths, the lynx sees what others can’t, and their role is revealing hidden truths.

 The lynx is not a fast runner.
-Since it does not chase the prey, it hunts from an ambush and uses the element of surprise.
+Since they does not chase their prey, they hunt from an ambush and use the element of surprise.

 The lynx has large furry paws that hit the ground with a spreading toe motion that makes them function as natural snowshoes.